Varanasi Cricket Stadium: Development

 It was announced in April 2023 that Varanasi will get a International cricket stadium.
 In August 2023, Larsen and Toubro wins bid to construct the stadium.

 The Government of Uttar Pradesh acquired a 30 acre land beside Ring Road Phase-2 in the Rajatalab area at a cost of ₹121 crore for the stadium, while the construction cost is estimated to be ₹330 crore.

 On 23 September 2023, Prime Minister of India, Narendra Modi laid the foundation stone of the stadium in the presence of cricket veterans like Sachin Tendulkar, Sunil Gavaskar, Ravi Shastri and Dilip Vengsarkar, Chief Minister of Uttar Pradesh Yogi Adityanath, key officials of BCCI like Roger Binny, Rajeev Shukla, Jay Shah and many others.

-The stadium is expected to be completed by December 2025.
+Base of stadium (Seating area), pavelian end (Damru) and triangular shaped (Trishul) Light pole is well implants and ground pitch work is also in progress, as expected rate of construction work is running still in progressive way.
+The stadium is expected to be completed before IPL 2027.

 Public transit

 The venue will be well-connected to the city's airport, major railway stations and bus station.

+Transport system well connected to Lal Bahadur Shastri (LBS) Babatpur Airports.

+Well connected to ring road to Shivpur railway station.

+Connected with Varanasi-Prayagraj National Highway.

+Private and public transport available to reach the destination.